 What Are the Federal Statutes Related to Civil Rights?

 How are civil rights violated?
-As the many examples of civil rights violations by police demonstrate, civil rights cover a wide range of potential circumstances, including police brutality, unlawful arrest, refusal to provide medical treatment, or other acts of discrimination, such as withholding housing, employment, or school admission.
+As the many examples of civil rights violations by police demonstrate, civil rights cover a wide range of potential circumstances, including misconduct by enforcement officers, constitutional violations, police brutality, unlawful arrest, refusal to provide medical treatment, or other acts of discrimination, such as withholding housing, employment, or school admission.

 What Are the Statutes of Limitation in South Carolina?

 The criminal statutes may not apply in civil cases, but this varies.
-For example, the general convention in South Carolina is a limitation of three years where the defendant is non-governmental or two years where the claimant is filing a suit against a governmental body such as a police department, hospital, or official.
+For example, the general convention in South Carolina is a limitation period of three years where the defendant is non-governmental or two years where the claimant is filing a suit against a governmental body such as a police department, hospital, or official.
+For certain types of claims, such as lawsuits against state or local governments, a Notice of Claim must often be filed much sooner than the statute of limitations—sometimes within 30 to 180 days.

 How Can a Civil Rights Attorney Help?

-Clarifying the relevant statute of limitations is a positive starting point, equipping you with knowledge about how to proceed with litigation and working through the required sequence of complaints, where relevant.
+Clarifying the relevant statute of limitations is a positive starting point, as it equips you with knowledge about how to proceed with litigation and works through the required sequence of complaints, where relevant.
 Any discrimination against an individual that denies them their constitutional civil rights or the right to opportunities, such as a job, home, or school placement, can be prejudicial.
+Failing to adhere to an applicable statute of limitations can lead to barred claims and victims being unable to receive remedies for their damages.

 The team of civil rights lawyers at Strom Law can help claimants achieve justice in a court setting or out-of-court settlement, ensuring that you address acts of mistreatment.
 Our skilled legal advisors can assist in cases of discrimination, wrongful conviction or arrest, police civil rights violations, and sexual harassment or assault, among many other issues, such as: